Expand All

 }

-id is the primary key name of records which is ProductID in our example.
+Here, id refers to the primary key of the records, which is ProductID in this example.

-Open your browser developer network console to see the log of sample request and response.
+Tip: Open your browser’s developer network console to inspect the sample request and response payloads in real time.

 Server side ( Response )

-Repetition of records in other lists serve as confirmation to grid.commit() method that the records were processed successfully by the server.
+Repetition of records in the other lists acts as confirmation for the grid.commit() method, indicating that the server successfully processed those records.

 list: {